Killer Tomato

-Debi Pelletier is an American retired professional wrestler, better known by her ring name, The Killer Tomato.
+Debi Pelletier is an American retired professional wrestler, better known by her ring name, Killer Tomato.

 Professional wrestling career

 Early career (1983–1986)

-In 1983, Pelletier debuted as a professional wrestler using the ring name "The Killer Tomato".
+In 1983, Pelletier debuted as a professional wrestler using the ring name "Killer Tomato".
 In her first match, she substituted for another female wrestler at a wrestling event held at the Olympic Auditorium.

 Gorgeous Ladies of Wrestling (1986)

 Pelletier joined David McLane's Gorgeous Ladies of Wrestling promotion in 1986.
 She appeared as an on-screen character under the ring name "Dallas".
 Her character was similar to a Dallas Cowboys Cheerleader.
 She appeared during the first season.

 American Wrestling Association (1986)

 After leaving GLOW, Pelletier joined the American Wrestling Association in 1986 under her Killer Tomato ring name and became a top contender for the AWA World Women's Championship, which was held by Sherri Martel.
 She also feuded with Martel in the California Championship Wrestling promotion in 1986.